Welcome To Our Community members Page

 Examples of previous projects wholly or part-funded by a Low Carbon Hub grant include: conducting energy assessments for local households, installing solar panels on a community building, or working on low carbon transport.
 See our community stories page for more inspiration.

-These grants are only available to Low Carbon Hub community group members.
+These grants are available to Low Carbon Hub community group members.
 Find out more about the current grant programme here.

 If you are part of a low carbon community group based in Oxfordshire, that is not yet a member of the Low Carbon Hub, please contact Cathy Ryan, our Community Engagement Manager to find out if you are eligible and for details of how to join.